On a class of formal power series and their summability: Some results for -difference equations

 if and only if

-The previous fact is equivalent to which is verified due to the fact that the $n-$th term in the summation is canceled by the term in position $-n-1$, for every $n\in\N_0$. \end{exam}
+The previous fact is equivalent to which is verified due to the fact that the $n$-th term in the summation is canceled by the term in position $-n-1$, for every $n\in\N_0$. \end{exam}

-\textbf{Aknowledgements:} A. Lastra and J. Sanz are partially supported by the project MTM2012--31439 of Ministerio de Ciencia e Innovaci\'on, Spain.
-J. R. Sendra is supported by the Spanish Ministerio de Econom\'ia y Competitividad under the project MTM2011--25816--C02--01, and by Ministerio de Econom\'ia y Competitividad, and by the European Regional Development Fund (ERDF), under the Project MTM2014--54141--P. A. Lastra and J. R. Sendra are members of the research group ASYNACS (Ref.
-CCEE2011/R34).
+\textbf{Aknowledgements:} A. Lastra and J. Sanz are partially supported by the project PID2019-105621GB-I00 of Ministerio de Ciencia e Innovaci\'on, Spain.
+J. R. Sendra is supported by the project PID2020-113192GB-I00 (Mathematical Visualization: Foundations, Algorithms and Applications) from the Spanish MICINN.

 Affiliations: